Use the following diagnose commands to identify SSL VPN issues:

 diagnose debug info debug output: disable console timestamp: disable console no user log message: disable sslvpn debug level: -1 (0xffffffff) CLI debug level: 3

-This output verifies that SSL VPN debugging is enabled with a debug level of -1, and shows what filters are in place.
+This output verifies that SSL VPN debugging is enabled with a debug level of -1, and shows which filters are in place.
 The output above indicates that debug output is disabled, so debug messages are not displayed.
-The output also indicates that debugging has not been enabled for any software systems.
+The output also indicates that debugging isn’t enabled for any software systems.

 diagnose debug enable

 To view the debug messages, log into the SSL VPN portal.
 The CLI displays debug output similar to the following:

 FGT60C3G10002814 # [282:root]SSL state:before/accept initialization (172.20.120.12) [282:root]SSL state:SSLv3 read client hello A (172.20.120.12) [282:root]SSL state:SSLv3 write server hello A (172.20.120.12) [282:root]SSL state:SSLv3 write change cipher spec A (172.20.120.12) [282:root]SSL state:SSLv3 write finished B (172.20.120.12) [282:root]SSL state:SSLv3 flush data (172.20.120.12) [282:root]SSL state:SSLv3 read finished A:system lib(172.20.120.12) [282:root]SSL state:SSLv3 read finished A (172.20.120.12) [282:root]SSL state:SSL negotiation finished successfully (172.20.120.12) [282:root]SSL established: DHE-RSA-AES256-SHA SSLv3 Kx=DH Au=RSA Enc=AES(256) Mac=SHA1

 To stop displaying debug messages, use the following command:

 The following is a list of potential issues.
 The suggestions below aren’t exhaustive and may not reflect your network topology.